 Second Degree.
 A student who has completed the requirements for a first bachelor's degree with a 3.0 GPA or greater from WCOE may acquire a second degree by completing the second program with the following restriction: at least 30 hours of the second degree requirements must be from courses not counted in attaining the first degree.
 The student must regain admission to enter the new degree program.

 Advanced Degrees in Engineering.
 Programs are available through WCOE leading to Master of Science and Doctor of Philosophy degrees in the fields of computer science and chemical, civil, electrical, industrial, mechanical, and petroleum engineering.
 These programs are discussed within the catalog section of each department.
-The Master of Environmental Engineering is a 151-hour freshman-to-master’s degree described on page 294.
+The Master of Environmental Engineering is a 154-hour freshman-to-master's degree.
 In addition, the college offers a Master of Science in Bioengineering degree and also a Master of Engineering degree designed especially for practicing engineers desiring to continue their professional education.
-For more information on these two degrees, see page 286.
 Admission to the Graduate School is based upon an above average undergraduate record and satisfactory standing on the Graduate Record Examination.

 International Experience Requirement.
-Effective fall 2013, all incoming freshmen must complete an international experience as a component of their graduation requirements.
+Effective fall 2013, all incoming students must complete an international experience as a component of their graduation requirements.
 The international experience requirement may be satisfied by any of the following:

 Students may qualify for an exemption from the international experience requirement; however, they must obtain approval from the Associate Dean for Undergraduate Studies.
-Students seeking the exemption may be asked to provide documentation to justify their exemption.
+Students seeking the exemption must provide documentation to justify their exemption.

 Departmental Minors.
 Students from other colleges within the university must have a 2.5 or higher Texas Tech GPA (as specified by the department) to minor in a WCOE academic program.
 Each department will specify the required courses and number of hours that constitute a minor.
 Information on approved minors, if offered, is available from each department chair.
 WCOE foundational students are not allowed to declare a minor.